Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 \subsection{Observation span required for precise estimation of extinction risk}

 The required data length depends strongly on the true extinction probability $G(w,z)$.
-When $G$ is very small or very large, reliable inference is possible from much shorter series than might be expected, whereas uncertainty is greatest at intermediate values.
+When $G$ lies well below $G_{\mathrm{target}}$, shorter series can suffice, whereas the required span increases as $G$ approaches the threshold from below.
 To quantify this, I computed the minimal observation span $t_q$ (unit-interval sampling, so $t_q=q$) needed for the upper bound of the 95\% CI to lie below a management threshold $G_{\mathrm{target}}=0.1$.
 For each calculation $z$ was fixed, $w$ was adjusted to achieve the target $G$, and $t_q$ was then solved numerically (details in Appendix~\ref{appendix:req_span}).

-Fig.~\ref{fig:ci_width_vs_G} shows the required span relative to the horizon ($t^\ast=100$~years).
-For both $z=-5$ and $z=20$, only 10--20\% of the horizon suffices when $G$ is very small, while the requirement grows as $G$ approaches intermediate values.
-The maximum occurs near $G=0.5$ (outside the displayed range).
+Figure~\ref{fig:ci_width_vs_G} shows the required span relative to the horizon ($t^\ast=100$~years) over the range $G<G_{\mathrm{target}}$.
+The two curves ($z=20$ and $z=-5$) are representative of the $z>0$ and $z<0$ regimes, and the results are broadly robust to the choice of $t^\ast$ when expressed as $t_q/t^\ast$ (Appendix~\ref{appendix:req_span}).
+In both cases, only 10--20\% of the horizon suffices when $G$ is very small, while the requirement increases as $G$ approaches the threshold from below.
+By definition, no finite required span exists for $G\ge G_{\mathrm{target}}$.